I want to thank all of you who have visited our web site. I have been asked a few times in the past why I started The Mitzvah Project.

 Let me first say how much I will miss Rabbi Klepfisz who was nice enough to be our official Rabbi for the last three years of his life.
 He was a great and extremely humble man, someone who lived the Torah in every way.
 We are now looking for some new Rabbi’s to help us to take up where he left off.
 My personal feeling is that he is in Heaven looking down at us, encouraging us to continue our efforts to achieve World Peace.
 He would always help me whenever I would call him.
 His sincere desire was for us to do our best to settle the Land of Israel according to the Torah and truly fulfill all 613 Mitzvot.

 I grew up in Miami, Florida in a home that was not very religious.
 We celebrated Passover as children, and it was always fun to light the Chanukah candles.
 My brother and I were not bar mitzvahed at 13, even though both of my parents were born Jewish.
 I don’t think that I ever went to services with my parents, and if I did it was for someone else’s bar or bat mitzvah.
-When I was in my thirties I did go to services for Rosh Hashanah and Yom Kippur for a few years.
+When I was in my thirties I did go to services for Rosh Hashanah and Yom Kippur for a few years with a friend of mine and his family.
 Those of us who could attend Passover seders at my aunt and uncles house usually did.

 I was 37 years old when I was first called to the Torah at the Young Israel of Kendall synagogue in Miami quite unexpectedly.
 The Rabbi had to recite the blessings of the Torah for me to repeat because I could not even read the transliteration.
 After the next aliyah was over I took my seat only to find that I had just been bar mitzvahed!
 It was explained to me that during times of war in the old days, many times the rabbi would set up a specific time for the young bar mitzvah boys to congregate.
 They would be called to the Torah for an aliyah, and that was the major part of their bar mitzvah.
 There was not enough time for a big party or a separate celebration for each child.